Skip to content

 8) Not Understanding the Leverage

 Learning how to apply leverage best will prove to be valuable during your investing career.
-You should know what drives interest rates and stay abreast of current rates in your sector.
+You should know what drives interest rates and stay abreast of the current rates in your sector.
 You are not always looking for the lowest payment, but debt service significantly impacts cash flow, so you must carefully consider it.
 The proper use of leverage can take your real estate investing to the next level.

 9) Unrealistic Expectations